 Each January, we survey faculty on their needs for summer trainees and ask them to share any desired skillsets or backgrounds they are looking for in a trainee(s), as this can change from year to year.
 We take this information, along with the list of preferred faculty gathered from each application, into consideration during the admissions process.
 We will issue final admission decisions and, if admitted, faculty mentor assignments by early April. - What projects might I work on?

 While the specific projects that trainees may work on is constantly evolving, you can check out our faculty bio page below to learn more about general areas of interest.
 In recent years, trainees have worked on projects ranging from applying machine learning to single-cell data sets to utilizing informatics techniques to solve problems in the population health domain.
-Check out this St. Louis Public Radio article, which highlights a recent project led by Dr. Beth Prusaczyk and a previous summer trainee who studied the relationship between Facebook connections and the spread of COVID-19. - My summer availability doesn’t quite line up with the posted dates.
-Is this a problem?
+Check out this St. Louis Public Radio article, which highlights a recent project led by Dr. Beth Prusaczyk and a previous summer trainee who studied the relationship between Facebook connections and the spread of COVID-19. - What are some examples of previous project topics?

 We have accepted applicants who requested an alternate start or end date in the past.
 Please indicate your need for a different timeline on your application. - Is financial support provided?

 Undergraduates can expect their financial support to equate to approximately $16/hr for 10 weeks.
-Graduate students are supported at a slightly higher hourly rate.
+MS students are supported at a slightly higher hourly rate.
 These rates are subject to change.
 Trainees are also provided university housing if needed. - For more information, please contact Katie Bay at k.bay@wustl.edu, Senior Program Manager at I2DB.

 Po-Yin Yen, PhD, RN, FACMI, FAMIA, FAAN